-The October 3, 2019 WM Planning Board meeting has been cancelled.
-The next regular meeting is scheduled for October 24, 2019.
+The February 6, 2020 WM Planning Board meeting has been cancelled.
+The next regular meeting will be held on February 27, 2020.

 West Milford, an 80-plus square mile municipality located in Passaic County, NJ, sits in the "Heart of the Highlands."
 Its beautiful mountainous terrain, dotted with nearly forty tranquil lakes, is crisscrossed by narrow roads that run along its scenic valleys and ridges.